ub-cavas/AutowareAuto/src/tools/measurement_transformer_nodes/design/child_frame_transformer_nodes-design.md

 All nodes subscribe to a measurement topic and publish to a different measurement topic.
 These are different per node type.

+For @ref autoware::measurement_transformer_nodes::PoseChildFrameTransformerNode and
-For @ref autoware::measurement_transformer_nodes::PoseChildFrameTransformerNode, the defaults are:
+@ref autoware::measurement_transformer_nodes::PoseParentFrameTransformerNode, the defaults are:

 - `pose_in` (input topic)
 - `pose_out` (output topic)